White City Museum

 Dear community members!

-Last week, from May 2 – 4, 2018, we had a remarkable event – the delivery of environmental science and sustainability lessons by Dr. Adela Tesarek Kincaid and a group of students from the University of Regina.
+From May 2 – 4, 2018, we had a remarkable event – the delivery of environmental science and sustainability lessons by Dr. Adela Tesarek Kincaid and a group of students from the University of Regina.

 During the three days, students (Grade 4 and Grade 6) from École White City School were engaged in various learning activities to explore the local environment.
 They: